suicideSheep2/deploy2-/README.md

  * DO NOT MODIFY IT BY HAND.
 Instead, modify your source Payload config,
  * and re-run `payload generate:types` to regenerate this file.
  */"

+ yarn payload generate:types

 display contents instead of "products"

+in mobile navbar in menu button selection of product and stuff seems wrong ... heading is rendered but not respective content..

+#### too much later into future
+for editor picks .. make seperate sort thing kinda like index..only used by admin which will pripritize to view content based on its value..